cresterienvogel/gmod-workshop-publisher/README.md

 ### Proccess of publishing
   - Put your addon files to the addon/ folder.
   - Change existing icon to yours.
-  - Start PUBLISH.exe file.
+  - Start PUBLISH.bat file.

 ### Proccess of updating
   - Change the workshop ID in the UPDATE.exe file.
-  - Start UPDATE.exe file.
+  - Start UPDATE.bat file.

 > Required files are from the initial /bin Garry's mod files.